yuanjieli/SpaceCore-SIGCOMM22/Figures-and-Tables/table2/README.md

 </tbody>
 </table>

-### What is this table about
+### Overview
-This table shows our signaling datasets from operational satellites and terrestrial 5G.
+This table shows the statistics of our signaling datasets from operational satellites and terrestrial 5G.

 ### Experimental methodology
 We classify the data collected from mobile satellites and terrestrial 5G into the layers in the table according to the standards.